Table of Contents

-Each Grinnell College student is assigned an NT account during the first semester of his/her enrollment at Grinnell College.
-Each student is required to sign a document that indicates that he or she has read the ITS Academic Computer Use Policies document (this document), and agrees to abide by those policies.
+Each Grinnell College student is assigned an NT account during the first semester of their enrollment at Grinnell College.
+Each student is required to sign a document that indicates they have read the ITS Academic Computer Use Policies document (this document) and agrees to abide by those policies.
 This account may be used while the student is currently enrolled for classes at the college.
 Suspended and dismissed students do not have access to the Grinnell College computer systems.

 Students on academic leave within the Off-Campus Study programs are considered current students.
-However , unless a student requests that his or her account remain active, that account will be disabled for security purposes while he or she is away.
+However, unless a student requests that their account remain active, that account will be disabled for security purposes while they are away.

 Students re-enrolling after a personal or medical leave may request that their files be restored provided they are re-enrolling within the two year period mentioned above.
 Contact ITS for details.

-Each faculty member is assigned an account for his/her use in teaching and research activities.
+Each faculty member is assigned an account for their use in teaching and research activities.

-Each Grinnell College staff member who has computing needs which support the overall goals of Grinnell College may apply at Information Technology Services for an NT account.
+Each Grinnell College staff member who has computing needs that support the overall goals of Grinnell College may apply at Information Technology Services for an NT account.